ionic-enterprise/tutorials/docs/native-solutions/identity-vault/react/getting-started.md

 The vault has two different methods that we can use to remove the data:

-- `clear`: Clear all of the data stored in the vault and remove the vault from the keystore / keychain.
+- [`clear`](https://ionic.io/docs/identity-vault/classes/vault#clear): Clear all of the data stored in the vault and remove the vault from the keystore / keychain.
   - This operation _does not_ require the vault to be unlocked.
   - This operation will remove the existing vault from the keychain / keystore.
-  - Subsequent operations on the vault such as storing a new session will not require the vault to be unlocked since the vault had been removed.
+  - Subsequent operations on the vault such as storing a new session will not require the vault to be unlocked since the value had been removed.
   - Use this method if your vault stores a single logical entity, even if it uses multiple entries to do so.
-- `removeValue`: Clear just the data stored with the specified key.
+- [`removeValue`](https://ionic.io/docs/identity-vault/classes/vault#removevalue): Clear just the data stored with the specified key.
   - This operation _does_ require the vault to be unlocked.
   - This operation will not remove the existing vault from the keychain / keystore even though the vault may be empty.